raspberrypilearning/astropi-2-animation/en/step_2.md

 --- /code ---

 You will now be able to use orange and violet in your image!

-Feel free to add any other colours you like now, or you can easily come back later if you decide you need to.
+Feel free to add any other colours you like now in the same way.

 [[[generic-theory-colours]]]